Welcome to today's edition of the Rush 24-7 podcast.

 It's a comment that was never reported.

-Reed made similar disparaging remarks about Army General David Petraeus, a top U.S. commander in Iraq, according to sources familiar with the interview, but the drive-bys didn't find out about it.
+Reed made similar disparaging remarks about Army General David Petraeus, the top U.S. commander in Iraq, according to sources familiar with the interview, but the drive-bys didn't find out about it.

 They weren't interested in it.

-The timing of this is done specifically to coincide with the uh the the well, the current uh life support uh status of the uh comprehensive destroy the Republican Party Act of 2007, otherwise known as the Amnesty Bill.
+The timing of this is done specifically to coincide with the current life support status of the comprehensive Destroy the Republican Party Act of 2007, otherwise known as the Amnesty Bill.

-Uh this Reed has gone, I think where he was finally destined to go.
+Reed has gone, I think, where he was finally destined to go.

-The Democratic attacks on General Pace, General Petraeus are especially Bush League, uh excuse the term, uh, because under traditional rules of civil military relations, neither man can defend themselves.
+The Democratic attacks on General Pace, General Petraeus, or especially Bush League, excuse the term, because under traditional rules of civil-military relations, neither man can defend themselves.

 They have to shut up.

-After declaring the war is lost, the terrible twos now say the surge has failed.
+After declaring the war is lost, the Terrible Twos now say the surges failed.

 The thing is, it's really debatable as to whether the surges fail.